opcotech/elemo/README.md

 ## Try Elemo

-Setting up the development environment is an easy and straightforward process.
-Follow the steps below and get ready to
+Setting up the development environment is an easy and straightforward process, however, you will need to run the code on Linux, MacOS, or Windows WSL2.
+Follow the steps below and get ready to contribute:
-contribute:

 1. Clone the repository